kingsmanrip/fasterInvoice/README.md

 # Simple Invoice App

 A lightweight invoice management application built with React, Vite, Tailwind CSS, and SQLite.
+Optimized for iPhone usage with a mobile-first design approach.

 ## Features